How to Be Confident During Job Interview

 A Practical Roadmap: From Preparation to Performance

 Phase 1 — Clarify: Build your evidence inventory, anchor your professional identity, and complete a role and company brief.
-This is the foundation; clarity reduces the ambiguity that fuels anxiety.
+This is the foundation; clarity reduces ambiguity which fuels anxiety.

-Phase 2 — Craft: Convert your evidence into STAR+Value stories and prepare a 30–60 second opening pitch plus 2–3 adaptive closing questions.
-Tailor narratives to the organization’s priorities.
+Phase 2 — Craft: Convert your evidence into STAR+Value stories and prepare a 30-60 second opening pitch plus 2-3 adaptive closing questions.
+Tailor narratives to the organisation’s priorities.

 Phase 3 — Rehearse: Use spaced practice, record yourself, conduct mock interviews, and refine micro-stories.
 Simulate interview formats you expect: one-on-one, panel, or technical.

 Phase 4 — Perform: Use pre-interview rituals to regulate physiology, apply presence strategies, and employ recovery scripts for unexpected questions.
-Reflect after each interview to capture improvements.
+Reflect after the interview to capture improvements.

 Combining these phases into a 4–6 week plan produces reliable gains.
 If you would like a structured timeline with milestones and accountability, a one-on-one coaching session can map these phases directly onto your calendar and targets.